 Who might be at risk of a vitamin B12 deficiency?

-Women who are pregnant or breastfeeding should consult their GP for guidance if they are concerned that they may be deficient in vitamin B12.
+Furthermore, women who are pregnant or breastfeeding should consult their GP for guidance if they are concerned that they may be deficient in vitamin B12.

 Anyone considering taking a B12 supplement should talk to their GP or associated health professional first.